 The Center for Food Safety has compiled a list of home and garden products containing neonicotinoids.

-Bee Friendly Yard Tip #5 – Provide Nesting Sites for Bees in Your Landscape
+#5 – Provide Nesting Sites for Bees

-This tip is primarily for the bumblebees and other native bees that don't live in hives.
-(Of course, sometimes honey bees do form wild hives, but most of us don't necessarily have the space to accommodate a large wild hive.)
-Bumblebees are ground or box nesters, depending on the species.
-(Old mouse nests are a favorite.)
-They need a natural, less disturbed area to nest, which may be able to be more easily worked into yard or garden edges.
+This tip is primarily for the bumblebees and other native bees that don’t live in bee hives.
+(Of course, sometimes honey bees do form wild hives, but most of us don’t necessarily have the space to accommodate a large wild hive.)

 Many native bees, such as mason bees, are solitary nesters.
 They prefer nest blocks or hollow plant stems for shelter.
-Don't be so quick to clear out all garden debris!
+Don’t be too quick to clear out all garden debris!
 A bundle of sunflower stalks tucked into a corner can make a great nest site.

 Kim from EcoBeneficial shares:

 70% of our native bee species nest in the ground and must have access to a sunny location with bare soil or very little vegetation.
 The other 30% of our native bees make their nests in old mouse tunnels, beetle tunnels, holes in trees, pithy plant stems or twigs, and in similar spots.
-To help native bees, leave an area of bare soil in a sunny location, keep perennials up over winter as bee nesting cavities, and leave some less tidy areas with old logs and dead trees, cut back to a safe height in highly trafficked areas.

 What are you doing to help the bees?